By Vaughn Baker

 President • Strategos International

-All workplaces are at risk of domestic violence.
+All workplaces are at risk of domestic violence spilling over and becoming workplace violence.
 That’s right.

 If you have a workplace where people and workers are present, then you have a level of risk.
 It may not be a high risk, but you need to accept that you have a risk and put plans in place because of it.